 Other slipped disc recovery options include physical therapy, massage, chiropractic care and alternative treatments like acupuncture or acupressure.
 It’s important to keep in mind that while many of these therapies provide temporary relief of symptoms, none of them will permanently cure a slipped or ruptured disc.

 In the event that you try a conservative slipped disc recovery plan but you still experience severe pain and limited mobility, slipped disc surgery may be the next step.
 If so, Laser Spine Institute specializes in minimally invasive procedures that effectively treat symptoms of slipped discs with fewer side effects and risks than traditional back surgery.
-If you’d like to learn more about our state-of-the-art procedures, contact Laser Spine Institute today and we’ll review your MRI or CT scan at no charge.
+If you’d like to learn more about our state-of-the-art procedures, contact Laser Spine Institute today.